-Planning on hitting the road?
-Here are the absolute essentials you need to pack in order to have a successful road trip!
+Planning to hit the road?
+Here are the essential items you need to ensure a successful road trip!

 First road trip?
 Don’t worry!
-We’ve all had our first experiences on the road and the good thing is that you can learn from the little mistakes we’ve made in the past 🙂
+We’ve all had our first experiences on the road, and the good news is that you can learn from the little mistakes we made in the past.

 That’s why we have listed our top essential road trip items.
 This list may vary according to your own itinerary and how long you’ll be on the road, but remember that this is an essentials list.

 We also have an international travel checklist you may be interested in.
-Even if you’re not road tripping abroad, this may come in handy as many of the items are universal do travel.
+Even if you’re not traveling abroad by car, it can be useful since many of the items are universal for any trip.

 Now, let’s go to the list!